 How to Build a Closet Under a Staircase With a Hidden Door

 I didn’t include exact measurements for the wood since your staircase and sizes needed will be different.
-I have written this tutorial more as an overview of what we did and the items we used.
+I have written this tutorial more as an overview of what we did to create the closet and the items we used.

 - Pre-hung 24″ wide hollow-core door

 - Primer and Paint – Sherwin Williams- Pure White 7005

 - Circular drill bit – doorknob hole size